Table of Content

 Cross-platform apps have, to some extent, an advantage over native apps.
 Cross-platform apps are especially interesting when launching a Minimal Viable Product, given that cross-platform platforms make it possible to approach more potential users, on different operating systems and devices, faster with minimal codebase changes.

 If you want to save costs, cross-platform apps can help you with this.
-This allows you to reach different devices and receive real feedback from a specific group in the market that you are targetting.
+This allows you to reach different devices and receive real feedback from a specific group in the market that you are targeting.

 Cross-platform apps are a great choice when starting to develop a prototype.
 By making a prototype it is possible to receive feedback and see if the app is a good idea, and how it resonates with users.